 As a result of an exchange agreement between the universities, graduate students in QSE at Harvard may also enroll in lecture courses at the Massachusetts Institute of Technology.
 The procedure is outlined under Cross-Registration.

 In addition to research assistantships (RAs), teaching fellowships (TFs) are important sources of support for graduate students after their first year.
-Because of the importance of teaching skills for a successful quantum science and engineering career, a one-term TF is required of all graduate students, generally within the first five years of study.
+Because of the importance of teaching skills for a successful quantum science and engineering career, a one-term TF is required of all graduate students, generally within the first three years of study.
 This teaching experience provides an opportunity for students to develop the communication skills that are vital for careers in academics and industry.

 To fulfill the teaching requirement, students must serve as a teaching fellow at least one fall or spring term for at least 15 hours per week (3/8-time).
 The TF position should involve a teaching component and not merely grading.

 There is no formal language requirement for the PhD in QSE.
-Students are nonetheless advised that knowledge of certain foreign languages is extremely useful in many fields.

 Qualifying Oral Examination